cockroachdb/docs/cockroachcloud/upgrade-policy.md

 [Major version releases](../releases/) contain new functionality and potentially backward-incompatible changes to CockroachDB (for example, v20.2.x → v21.1.x).

-When a new major version is available, [CockroachCloud Admins](console-access-management.html#console-admin) will be able to [start an upgrade directly from the {{ site.data.products.db }} Console](upgrade-to-v21.1.html) for clusters using the paid version of {{ site.data.products.dedicated }}. {{ site.data.products.serverless }} clusters are subject to automatic upgrades to the latest supported major version.
+When a new major version is available, [{{ site.data.products.db }} Admins](console-access-management.html#console-admin) will be able to [start an upgrade directly from the {{ site.data.products.db }} Console](upgrade-to-v21.1.html) for clusters using the paid version of {{ site.data.products.dedicated }}. {{ site.data.products.serverless }} clusters are subject to automatic upgrades to the latest supported major version.

 ### Support downgrade for older CockroachDB versions

-As CockroachDB releases new major versions, older versions reach their End of Support (EOS) on CockroachCloud.
+As CockroachDB releases new major versions, older versions reach their End of Support (EOS) on {{ site.data.products.db }}.
 A CockroachDB version reaches EOS when it is 2 major versions behind the latest version.
 For example, now that CockroachDB v21.1 has been released, CockroachDB v20.1 has reached EOS.

 Clusters running unsupported CockroachDB versions are not eligible for our [availability SLA](https://www.cockroachlabs.com/cloud-terms-and-conditions).
 Further downgrades in support may occur as per the [CockroachDB Release Support Policy](../releases/release-support-policy.html).